-Throughout the years, I intentionally shaped my research training to incorporate a focus on diverse populations, including individuals with neurodevelopmental conditions, throughout the lifespan in order to holistically dissect the dynamic interplay of environmental influences and the development of various cognitive processes and behaviors.
+Throughout the years, I intentionally shaped my research training to incorporate diverse populations, including individuals with neurodevelopmental conditions that present throughout the lifespan, in order to holistically dissect the dynamic interplay between environmental influences, experiences, and the development of cognitive processes related to emotional and behavioral regulation.

 I plan to expand on prior research that have intimated a connection between visual processing and social development.
 Similarly, in studying and applying selective visual attention modulation strategies to enhance executive functions, crucial for overall development.

 Executive Functions comprises related processes that are relevant to planning, decision-making, and behavioral/emotional regulation.
 I am dedicated to understanding how external factors influence the development of working memory, inhibitory control, and cognitive flexibility.

 In an effort to gain a deeper understanding of the development of socioemotional reasoning, which are relevant for strong interpersonal communication skills, I intend to investigate social reciprocity and adaptive behaviors in neurotypically and atypically developing children.